-Circumference of the circle is the measurement of the boundary across any two-dimensional circular shape including circle.
+Circumference of the circle or perimeter of the circle is the measurement of the boundary across any two-dimensional circular shape including circle.
 The concept of the perimeter of a circle is covered here along with its definition, formula and method to know the same by using formula and physical method along with some solved examples.
 Finding area of a circle also requires the same radius as for finding the circumference.

 What is the Circumference of Circle?